lin1000/Hackerrank/README.md

 repeated characters.
 For example, the string aabcccccaaa would become a2blc5a3.
 If the "compressed" string would not become smaller than the original string, your method should return the original string.
+- [-] 0015 (data strtucture) implement a double liked LinkedList array
-- [ ] 0015 (data structure) NxN Matrix Rotatation clockwise
+- [ ] 0016 (data structure) NxN Matrix Rotatation clockwise
-- [ ] 0016 (data structure) Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.
+- [ ] 0017 (data structure) Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.

 ## JAVA8 Features & Dive